renproject/darknode-sol/docs/06-darknode-payment.md

 * Updates the `shareSize` to the current number of whitelisted darknodes.
 * Updates the list of registered tokens.
 Tokens pending registration will be registered and tokens pending deregistration will be deregistered.

-A few of these actions such as handling snapshotting of balances and registration of tokens, involve iterating through a list of `supportedTokens`.
+A few of these actions such as handling snapshotting of balances and registration of tokens, involve iterating through a list of `registeredTokens`.
 Tokens can be registered by calling the `registerToken()` function.
 Tokens can be deregistered using `deregisterToken()`.

 There is an incentive for people to call the `changeCycle()` function since darknodes need to be whitelisted for a least one full cycle before they can participate in rewards.
 So although calling `changeCycle()` isn't a requirement, there is still an incentive to do so.